It’s 6:47 AM Tuesday. My laptop is closed. Coffee is hot. The dog is unimpressed.

 A morning briefing landed in Slack at 6:30 — HubSpot deal motion overnight, Gong signal from yesterday’s calls, calendar conflicts I need to know about before lunch.
 My mentee’s pre-session prep doc finished generating around 6:15; Mentee A gets an hour of my time on Tuesdays and the prep used to eat a Monday evening.
 And at 4:02 AM Eastern, a deal-advancement alert fired because someone in the Belkins pipeline went quiet for too long and the system noticed before I did.

-01-killed-my-tabs-1.png into public/screens/ Three instances.
+Three instances.
 Three workflows.
-Three Slack pings sitting in a single channel called #vlad-ops.
+Three Slack pings sitting in a single channel called #ops.
 I read them with my coffee.
 By 7:00 AM I know what the day looks like.
 I know which deal needs a nudge, which mentee needs which pushback, and which thing my leadership team will ask me about first.

 I do not open Gmail.
 I do not open HubSpot.
 I do not open Slack as twelve workspace tabs across a portfolio of companies.
 I open one window: